 - ♦ LS_session, LS_reqId

+See the Common Parameters section of this chapter.

+- Ls_op=reset_badge

-See the Common Parameters section of this chapter. - LS_op=reset_badge Specifies that a existing MPN device must have its badge reset. - ♦ PN deviceId
+Specifies that an existing MPN device must have its badge reset.

+- ♦ PN_deviceId

 ID of the MPN device.
 Must be the same ID notified by MPNREG after a successful registration.